storj-archived/core/doc/protocol-spec.md

 * `address` - hostname, domain, or IP
 * `port` - port number on which the node is listening
 * `nodeID` - hash of the node's public key (see below)
+* `protocol` - version of the protocol implementation

 This information can be expressed as a URI in the following format: